 Also called Nepali Paper, Lokta paper is used for many official Nepali government documents.

-Lokta paper is much more resistant to tearing than modern papers and is resistant to mildew, humidity, and insect damage.
+Lokta paper is fibrous and is more resistant to tearing than modern papers.

 The durability makes it perfect companion for the rugged terrain of Nepal from which the paper comes.